-Before we go on to talk about the many amazing living room ideas going on in this space, can we just appreciate the artful layering in this living room?
-That's how it's done, people!
+Before we go on to talk about the many amazing cozy living room ideas going on in this space, can we just appreciate the artful layering in this living room?
+This is how it's done, people.

-One up from wallpaper, a mural will create even more of a feature wall.
+One up from wallpaper, a mural will create even more of a living room feature wall idea.
 Yes we know, murals don't always get the best rap but you can find some really cool ones that will add style to your room rather than a wall of snowy mountains or a New York skyline.

-Choosing the best living room window dressing can be tricky, because you want both the softness of curtains and the privacy of blinds – especially if your living room is at the front of the house.
+Choosing the best living room window dressing can be tricky because you want both the softness of curtains and the privacy of blinds – especially if your living room is at the front of the house.
 We have found what works best is a combination of the two.
 Layering a curtain over a blind.
-We have a whole guide on choosing living room curtains so if you want more advice be sure to check that out.
+And fear not - learning how to measure for curtains is a doddle - we promise.

-If your current carpet is looking a bit worse for wear, a super easy living room idea is to cover it up with a massive area rug.
-And we mean massive – pick one that's going to go at least slightly under your furniture too so it looks almost like the rug is the carpet.
+If your current carpet is looking a bit worse for wear, a super easy rectify is to cover it up with a space-changing living room rug idea.
+And we mean massive – pick an area rug that's going to go at least slightly under your furniture too so it looks almost like the rug is the carpet.